Brigada: Winter/Spring 2000

 Although announced in the opening credits, this part of the film was never announced.
 Belov's death allowed Maks and Kaverin to come out of hiding.
 Seeing a final end to his lifelong rival, he and Artur engage in a joint business venture, and are examining a construction site that is soon to open as a new shopping centre.
 Out of nowhere Bely appears and kills Maks, Artur, a few of their fellow thugs and finally Kaverin himself.
 Afterwards he explains to Inshakov how he staged his own death and how the car was empty when it exploded and went over into the river.

 The film ends in spring when snow melted, Sasha once again visits Sparrow Hills, this time alone, and remembers how nine years ago he swore to always stand for his brothers.
 Repeating the words his same words, he adds that he swears he will never forget those who he called brothers, and with that cracks his watch on the railing.
 At the airport, Olga and Ivan, await Sasha to board the plane and leave Russia.
 While the final boarding is called, Olga gets a call from Sasha, who says he will not be joining them right now, because it's too dangerous for them, but will come in a couple of months.
 The tearful Olga walks into the airplane with Ivan.
 Sasha, standing on a causeway, watches the airplane depart.
-As he catches a taxi, the screen turns black and the final credits begin to roll.
+As he catches a taxi, a gunshot is heard and the screen turns black and the final credits begin to roll.